 The Department of Public Safety emphasizes to its student employees its core value of community service.
 While this most often involves engagement with the campus community in an official capacity, the department also facilitates student engagement with wider world on a voluntary basis.
-In 2011, in coordination with the Office of International Ministries, public safety led a short-term mission trip to the Democratic Republic of Congo as part of the Loveworks Program.
-While there, a team of public safety staff and students worked directly with Nazarene Churches on light construction, childhood education, and food aid projects.
-Public safety also holds semi-annual off-campus employee meetings that incorporate a service project that benefits a local church or community.
+Public safety holds semi-annual offcampus student employee meetings that incorporate a service project that benefits a local church or community.
 Following these service opportunities, many students bring back a greater commitment to participation in community-building and community service.